quipper/devops-test/README.md

 - Use at least 1 programming code.
 You can use any kind of programming languages.
 - Use at least 1 database which can use SQL or SQL-like query, such as PostgreSQL, MySQL, sqlite3, Google BigQuery, InfluxDB, etc...
-- Consider the real-world problems you think (e.g. performance, maintainability)
+- Take in real-world problems into consideration (e.g. performance, maintainability)

 ### Task details